Post job

 • Other Degrees, 6%

-Most acute care occupational therapy assistants, 21% to be exact, major in medical assisting services.
-Some other common majors for an acute care occupational therapy assistant include nursing and psychology majors.
+You should major in medical assisting services to become an acute care occupational therapy assistant.
+21% of acute care occupational therapy assistants major in medical assisting services.
+Other common majors for an acute care occupational therapy assistant include nursing and psychology.

 American University9.52%